In 1999, Eastman Chemical Company began constructing a small-scale current good manufacturing practice (cGMP) facility in Arkansas, US.

-Designed and constructed by Kvaerner Engineering, produces custom pharmaceutical intermediates and bulk actives, as well as fine chemicals.
+Designed and constructed by Kvaerner Engineering, the plant produces custom pharmaceutical intermediates and bulk actives, as well as fine chemicals.
 It was the first of two cGMP manufacturing plants to be built at Eastman’s Arkansas site.

-The small-scale plant was the first part of the company’s two-phase cGMP North American campaign to expand in the pharmaceutical industry.
-It preceded the construction of a commercial-scale cGMP plant capable of manufacturing multiple metric tons of pharmaceutical intermediates and bulk actives.
+The small-scale plant in Arkansas was the first part of the company’s two-phase cGMP North American campaign.
+It preceded the construction of another commercial-scale cGMP plant capable of manufacturing multiple metric tons of pharmaceutical intermediates and bulk actives.

 For the auxiliary process, it uses rotary vacuum dryers (glass and stainless steel) and a solvent recovery bulk storage clarification filter Hastelloy auto filter dryer.

-The laboratory at the small plant comprises over 13,000ft² of modern lab space.
+The laboratory at the small plant comprises more than 13,000ft² of modern lab space.
 It offers comprehensive analytical process improvement and product development services.

 General-purpose bulk storage and dedicated bulk storage facilities (including glass, stainless steel and rubber-lined vessels) are available for solvent, raw-material and finished-product storage.
-Warehousing and distribution warehouse space comprises 200,000ft² of heated space, 4,800ft² of refrigerated space and additional room for special storage needs.
+Warehousing and distribution space comprises 200,000ft² of heated space, 4,800ft² of refrigerated space and additional room for special storage needs.

 “However, it does not fit with the company’s current strategy of driving growth in our core businesses and on taking full advantage of new growth opportunities.
 This divestiture will result in a better alignment of company resources with our strategy.”